Hello and Welcome!

 Contacting Shakespeare Geek

 I’m always up for some chat about Shakespeare, so feel free to email me.
 This includes publishers and others looking for reviews, and I’m always happy to take part in contests and give stuff away to my readers.
-What I really hope is that somebody one day is going to hit me up for a book deal and then I can really hit the big time :).
-Twelve years of blog posting makes for quite a bit of content, you know 🙂
+I hope somebody will hit me up for a book deal one day, and then I can hit the big time :).
+Twenty years of blog posting makes for quite a bit of content, you know 🙂

 Oh, and by the way…

 Favorite play?
 The Tempest.
-In case you were going to ask that next.
+In case you were going to ask about that next.